salimane/rediscluster-py/README.rst

 Project Goals
 -------------

-The goal is to be a drop in replacement of redis-py when you would like to shard your data among different Redis instances in a transparent, fast, and fault tolerant way. rediscluster-py is based on the awesome `redis-py <https://github.com/andymccurdy/redis-py.git>`_ StrictRedis Api, thus the original api commands would work without problems within the context of a cluster of redis servers
+The goal of ``rediscluster-py``, together with `rediscluster-php <https://github.com/salimane/rediscluster-php.git>`_, is to have a consistent, compatible client libraries accross programming languages when sharding among different Redis instances in a transparent, fast, and fault tolerant way. ``rediscluster-py`` is based on the awesome `redis-py <https://github.com/andymccurdy/redis-py.git>`_ StrictRedis Api, thus the original api commands would work without problems within the context of a cluster of redis servers